TMcMeans/HeadCount3.0/README.md

 HeadCount 3.0 is a project designed to challenge my skills at manipulating data and creating small, reusable React components.
 For each iteration of the project, I focused on being able to access, manipulate, filter, find and compare data using the Colorado Kindergarten school district test scores object as a sample.

-This application was built using the `create-react-app` boilerplate and styled and made responsive with CSS.
+This application was built using the `create-react-app` boilerplate, tested with Jest/Enzyme and styled and made responsive with CSS.

 Goals for this project =>